harsh or corrosive in tone

 Ostentatious,” he muttered.

-unnatural lack of color in the skin (as from bruising or sickness or emotional distress)
+unnatural lack of color in the skin

 The man in front was easily the most beautiful, his skin olive-toned beneath the typical